Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Grouping methods

-Grouping makes use of the fact that in \cref{eq:Hamiltonian}, many of the Pauli operators commute with each other which allows them to be measured simultaneously with the same measurement setting.
-To this end, we want to decompose the operator collection $\{O^{(i)}\}$ into $N_g$ non-overlapping sets of commuting operators where $N_g$ should be made as small as possible.
+Grouping schemes make use of the fact that in \cref{eq:Hamiltonian}, many of the Pauli operators commute with each other which allows them to be measured simultaneously using the same measurement circuit.
+To this end, we want to decompose the operator collection $\{O^{(i)}\}$ into $N_g$ possibly overlapping sets of commuting operators where $N_g$ should be made as small as possible.
 This is called grouping of Pauli observables.
 This way, we only require $N_g \ll M$ independent measurement settings which reduces the total run-time of the sampling procedure.
-In principle, for a system of $n$ qubits, the decomposition in \cref{eq:Hamiltonian} can have up to $M_\mathrm{max} = 4^n -1$ relevant terms which each require a separate measurement routine.
-In comparison, this collection can be partitioned into $N_g^\mathrm{min} = 2^n + 1$ equal groups of $2^n -1$ members each, which roughly corresponds to a quadratic reduction of the number of circuit preparations.
+In principle, for a system of $n$ qubits, the decomposition in \cref{eq:Hamiltonian} can have up to $M_\mathrm{max} = 4^n -1$ relevant terms each requiring individual readout.
+In comparison, this collection can be partitioned into $N_g^\mathrm{min} = 2^n + 1$ equal groups of $2^n -1$ members each, which roughly corresponds to a quadratic reduction in the number of circuit preparations.
 However, optimally grouping a given collection referred to as MIN-GROUPING, that is finding the partition with $N_g^\mathrm{min}$, is \NP-hard in the system size~\cite{Wu2021OverlappedGroupingA}.
-As a trade-off between the estimation routine's run-time and this costly grouping step, approximative grouping algorithms have been devised, see the Introduction for details.
+As a trade-off between the estimation routine's run-time and this costly grouping step, approximate grouping algorithms have been devised, see the Introduction for details.
 Lastly, partitioning into commuting groups generally requires measurement circuits consisting of multiple two-qubit gates.
-As they increase the noise level of the quantum circuit significantly, we restrict ourselves to single-qubit gates only and, thus, switchi to the constraint commutation relation of \acf{QWC}.
+As they increase the noise level of the quantum circuit significantly, we restrict ourselves to single-qubit gates only and, thus, constraining general commutativity to \acf{QWC}.
 Due to the tensor structure of the Pauli observables it is easy to see that \ac{QWC} implies general commutativity.
 The contrary is not true: $\mc{C}[XX,YY] =$ true but $\mc{C}_\mathrm{QWC}[XX,YY] =$ false.
 For grouping operators that fulfill \ac{QWC}, polynomial heuristic algorithms of low degrees are applicable to efficiently find a solution which, however, may not be optimal~\cite{Gokhale2019MinimizingStatePreparations}.

-\subsection{Shadow methods}
+\section{Shadow methods}